Wuthering Heights (1954 film)

 Wuthering Heights is a 1954 Mexican film directed by Luis Buñuel.
-Its original Spanish title is Abismos de pasión.
+Its original Spanish title is Abismos de pasión ("Abysses of Passion").

-In 1931, Buñuel and Pierre Unik wrote a screenplay based on the 1847 Emily Brontë novel Wuthering Heights but were never able to get financing.
-The 1954 film was produced by Óscar Dancigers and Abelardo L. Rodríguez.
+In 1931, Buñuel and Pierre Unik wrote a screenplay based on the 1847 Emily Brontë novel Wuthering Heights, but plans to produce the film fell through.
+Buñuel's producer, Oscar Dancigers, brought the idea back in the 1950s and was able to secure funding.
+The 1954 film was produced by Dancigers and Abelardo L. Rodríguez.
 It stars Irasema Dilián and Jorge Mistral as the Cathy and Heathcliff characters.